Sahir Shamshad Mirza

-Sahir Shamshad Mirza NI(M) HI(M) is a Pakistani four star-general, currently serving as the outgoing chairman Joint Chiefs of Staff Committee appointed to the post on 27 November 2022 for a three year term.
+Sahir Shamshad Mirza NI(M) HI(M) is a retired Pakistani four star-general, who served as the last chairman Joint Chiefs of Staff Committee appointed to the post on 27 November 2022 for a three year term.
 Prior to this appointment, he commanded the Rawalpindi Northern Command from 2021 to 2022.
-He is a well decorated officer in the army, being awarded Nishan-e-Imtiaz both civilian and military.
+He was a well decorated officer in the army, being awarded Nishan-e-Imtiaz both civilian and military.

 Early life and education

 Sahir was born to Shamshad Mirza in Mulhal Mughlan, a small village located in Chakwal District, Punjab.
 Sahir was orphaned at a young age.
 He graduated from the Pakistan Military Academy, Command and Staff College, Quetta and National Defence University, Pakistan.
 He also received his M.Sc. degree in Global Security from Cranfield University, United Kingdom.

 Military career

 Sahir was commissioned into the 8th Sind Regiment of the Pakistan Army after completing the 76th Pakistan Military Academy course on 10 September 1987.
 He has held commands such as adjutant general at the GHQ, Commander X Corps and Director General and G1M06 at the Military Operations Directorate.
 During his assignment at Military Operations, he commanded 40th Infantry Division in Okara.